 - Organize.
 Assign topics to content writers.

 - Lead.
-Provide content writers all the resources they need for their writing.
+Provide content writers with all the resources they need for their writing.

 Why is a Management Process Important?